claireleu/dsc-snake-tournament/README.md

 - Enhance graphics with animations and smoother transitions.

 ## Running the Game
-Simply open the `index.html` file in a browser to play.
+Open the `index.html` file in a browser to play.